Junlei-Chen/junlei-chen.github.io/_pages/about.md

 ---
 permalink: /
-title: "Junlei Chen"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my personal website!
+My name is Junlei Chen / 陈俊蕾.

 I am currently an Associate Economist at [Penn Wharton Budget Model](https://budgetmodel.wharton.upenn.edu/) at the Wharton School of the University of Pennsylvania.
 I work under the direction of [Prof. Kent Smetters](https://bepp.wharton.upenn.edu/profile/smetters/).